github/docs/content/support/learning-about-github-support/about-github-support.md

 To contact {% data variables.contact.github_support %}, visit the {% data variables.contact.contact_landing_page_portal %}.
 For more information, see "[AUTOTITLE](/support/contacting-github-support/creating-a-support-ticket)."

-{% elsif ghae %}

-You can contact {% data variables.contact.enterprise_support %} through the {% data variables.contact.ae_azure_portal %} to report issues in writing.
-For more information, see "[AUTOTITLE](/support/contacting-github-support/creating-a-support-ticket)."

 {% endif %}

-{% ifversion not ghae %}
 Email communication from GitHub Support will always be sent from either a `github.com` or `githubsupport.com` address.
-{% endif %}

 ## Scope of support